-Wondering how to build outdoor kitchen cabinets?
+Wondering how to build outdoor grill cabinets?

-Unlike outdoor kitchen islands… Many outdoor bbq kitchen cabinets are built in separate pieces that are put together.
+Unlike outdoor kitchen islands… Many outdoor bbq grill kitchen cabinets are built in separate pieces that are put together.
 This is called a modular outdoor kitchen.

-Modular outdoor cabinets allow you to mix and match pieces to suit your cooking needs… While still getting a cohesive finished product.
+Modular outdoor cabinets allow you to mix and match pieces to suit your outdoor cooking needs… While still getting a cohesive finished product.

 Please keep in mind that the cabinets you purchase may require additional steps as we go through these basic instructions!